text

 datetime

-indexes are optimized for sorting and range queries, or to search for a specific time.
+indexes are optimized for sorting and range queries.

 vector